Contact us: Travel Insurance

 What cover is there for dental treatment?

-Under the emergency (medical) and other expenses section of your policy, you are covered for up to £350 for “emergency dental treatment for the immediate relief of pain to your natural teeth incurred outside of your home area” (subject to your excess).
+With new policies, you’re covered for up to £400 for “emergency dental treatment for the immediate relief of pain to your natural teeth incurred outside of your home area” under the Emergency Medical and Repatriation section of your cover (subject to your excess).

 No, sorry.
 Currently, this isn’t possible.